 We hear countless Tinder success stories every day.
 Last November, my best friend married her Tinder match.
-And I was recently in the company of two strangers, and all three of us confessed to meeting our current partners on this much-loved (and equally loathed) dating app.
+And I was recently (before lockdown) in the company of two strangers, and all three of us confessed to meeting our current partners on this much-loved (and equally loathed) dating app.

 “Couples who meet through personal introductions start off with some guarantee that the introducer knows them both and has a fair idea that they have a lot in common,” says Shannon Davidoff, an expert local matchmaker.